bmpelab/trans_window_panoramic_impasto/README.md

 ## Dataset preparation

-You can download the well-prepared dataset from XXX (derived from our ex vivo dataset) and XXX (derived from Hamlyn center dataset).
+You can download the well-prepared dataset from [SurgEM](https://github.com/bmpelab/SurgEM.git) (derived from our ex vivo dataset) and XXX (derived from Hamlyn center dataset).
 For the EndoNeRF dataset, please download from [here](https://github.com/med-air/EndoNeRF) and process following the instructions below.
 For more datasets from the Hamlyn Centre, please visit [Hamlyn Centre Laparoscopic / Endoscopic Video Datasets](https://hamlyn.doc.ic.ac.uk/vision/)

 The structure of the dataset should looks like: